Adrian Lewis: Major breakthrough

-In late 2005, Lewis began to produce some promising results including his first major event quarter-final which came in the World Matchplay, where he lost to Colin Lloyd.
-This result saw him break in the top 32 in the world for the first time.
+In late 2005, Lewis began to produce some promising results, including reaching his first major event quarter-final in the 2005 World Matchplay, where he lost to Colin Lloyd.
+This result saw him break into the top 32 in the world for the first time.
 He then became the first player to win both PDC Pro Tour events during a weekend by taking the PDPA Players Championship and the UK Open Scottish Regional titles.

 Lewis made his PDC World Championship debut in 2006, reaching the quarter-finals by defeating Dave Honey, Dennis Priestley and Roland Scholten.
-He was involved in, what has become, an infamous match against Peter Manley.
-When 2–1 down Lewis successfully hit a blind 180, where he turned to face Manley as the last dart was in the air.
-Manley won the set and then appeared to say something while Lewis was throwing, which caused him to leave the stage.
+In the quarter-final Lewis was involved in a now infamous match against Peter Manley.
+When 2–1 down, Lewis successfully hit a blind 180, turning to face Manley as the last dart was in the air.
+Manley won the set and then appeared to say something while Lewis was throwing, which caused Lewis to leave the stage.
 Lewis did return, but went on to lose the match 5–3.

 His biggest breakthrough came in May 2006 when he joined the 15 other PDC players in the top-16 competing against 16 American qualifiers in the World Series of Darts which was broadcast on ESPN.
 Lewis' performance in this tournament made others refer to him as a major threat in years to come.
 He beat Lloyd 6–5, Denis Ovens 9–6 and Priestley 11–1 before falling in the final 13–5 to Taylor.

 His ranking continued to rise by reaching the latter stages of the non-televised PDC Pro Tour events during 2006 (including winning a Scottish Players Championship) as well as the last 16 of the UK Open, having beaten Wayne Mardle 11–10 in the last 32, before losing to John MaGowan 11–6.